 Stay at least six feet away from others, wear a mask when you can't social distance (including when you are around family & friends), and wash/sanitize your hands frequently.
-You should also avoid crowded gatherings, especially if they are indoors and in small spaces.
+Make sure your mask covers your mouth AND nose and consider wearing a second mask if your first mask has a poor fit.
+You should avoid crowded gatherings, especially if they are indoors and in small spaces.
 You should avoid "swapping air" with others.